westland-valhalla/retired-warrior/README.md

 (Click image to watch video)

 Extreme Ownership of Your Education, simply means __Self Education__.
 It means learning at your own pace, by your own means, in a sequence that matches you the best.
-This is also the meaning of the opening quote by Sun Tzu *"“Victorious warriors win first and then go to war, while defeated warriors go to war first and then seek to win."*
+This is also the meaning of the opening quote by Sun Tzu *"Victorious warriors win first and then go to war, while defeated warriors go to war first and then seek to win."*

 Education is not about GPA, diploma, or career.
 It is about growing up, it is about being healthy, and strong.
 Regardless of where you are headed, whether or not that direction includes Medical School, or a University.
 You need to Self Educate before sitting down in those classrooms.
 A classroom may not be the place where you find knowledge, not always, not reliably.